29. Observability: The Oculus

 Positive

-- Zero-Cost Purity: Users who do not install the Oculus extension incur zero instrumentation overhead or resource bloat.
+- Zero-Cost Purity: Users who do not enable the Oculus extension incur zero instrumentation overhead or resource bloat.

 - Specialized Visualization: Arize Phoenix provides native rendering for "Retrieved Chunks" and "Tool Calls," providing far superior scrying compared to generic logging tools.